metadew/iesi/docs/pages/define/connectiontypes/db.drill.md

 This connection is for Apache Drill schema free sql query engine.

-Get more information on Apache drill on [https://drill.apache.org/](https://drill.apache.org/).
+Get more information at [https://drill.apache.org/](https://drill.apache.org/).

 ## Use cases